Eridan-Games-Studio/eridan-wiki/docs/games/rika-red-alert.md

 **Explore More:**
 - [The Rule of Rika Universe](worlds/rule-of-rika/rule-of-rika.md) - Discover the cosmic challenges
-- [Rika: The Board Game](games/rika-board-game.md) - Experience competitive Rika gameplay
+- [The Rite of Rika](games/rika-board-game.md) - Experience competitive Rika gameplay
 - [Main Wiki](docs/index.md) - Return to the Eridan Games Wiki home